-Starting in 2014, candidates for the LLM degree will have the opportunity to specialize in Human Rights.
-Both US- and internationally trained lawyers are invited to join in the School of Law's commitment to promote social and cultural as well as economic rights.
+Candidates for the LLM degree have the opportunity to concentrate in Human Rights.
+Both US- and internationally trained lawyers are invited to join in the School of Law's commitment to promote social, cultural and economic rights.

-The LLM specialization in Human Rights is a 12-month program, starting and ending in August.
-Students interested in the specialization are encouraged to apply by May 1.
+The LLM concentration in Human Rights is a twelve-month program, starting and ending in August.
+Students interested in the concentration are encouraged to apply by May 4.

-The specialization in Human Rights, which requires the completion of 33 quarter credits, features:
+The concentration in Human Rights, which requires the completion of 33 quarter credits, features:

 A Minimum of Required Courses:

-- LLM students specializing in Human Rights who obtained their first law degree outside the US benefit from three foundational courses: Legal Research, Legal Writing and Introduction to the US Legal System, which provides the background knowledge and basic skills needed to succeed in the US law school environment and in the global practice of law.
+- LLM students concentrating in Human Rights who obtained their first law degree outside the US benefit from three foundational courses: Legal Research, Legal Writing I & II as well as Introduction to the US Legal System, which provides the background knowledge and basic skills needed to succeed in the US law school environment and in the global practice of law.

-A Maximum of Elective Courses: LLM students specializing in Human Rights enroll in JD upper-level courses (see sample list of human rights-related offerings below).
+A Maximum of Elective Courses: LLM students concentrating in Human Rights enroll in JD upper-level courses (see sample list of human rights-related offerings below).

 Co-op: All LLM students in good academic standing spend a quarter (10–11 weeks) completing a full-time legal practice experience.
 Co-op is an integral part of the LLM curriculum – no less important than your 33 credits of course work.
 Northeastern has developed placement opportunities with law firms engaged in advocacy work, nonprofits, government agencies, community organizations, NGOs and other advocacy groups around the world.
 Where you do your co-op — where in the world and where within the profession — is up to you.
-A professional development advisor in our Center for Co-op and Professional Advancement will work with you to define where you want to go on co-op and refine how you present your qualifications.
+The LLM Professional Development Advisor, Meredith Aherne, will work with you to define where you want to go on co-op and refine how you present your qualifications.
 Together, you will find the co-op opportunity that best meets your unique goals.

 Sample Course Offerings (Human Rights)